 And the Assault SLG do perform well.
 Comfort (known as ‘vertical compliance’), handling and acceleration are all on par with all but the best performing wheelsets in this category.
-They are stiff but not so much so that you’ll feel all the bumps especially if you lower the tire pressure 5 to 10 psi, as is perfectly appropriate for a wheelset of this width.
+They are stiff but not so much so that you’ll feel all the bumps especially if you lower the tire pressure 5 to 10 psi from where the charts traditionally suggest you ride for your weight, as is perfectly appropriate for a wheelset of this width.
 Reynolds has a reputation for quality built products and for good carbon track braking.
 After riding a pair for over a year now, I have seen nothing myself, from long-term reviewers or in user forums them to the contrary.

 Do they perform with the best?
 No. Will you notice a big performance improvement coming off a pair of stock wheels on a $2500 to $5000 bike?
 Definitely.
 If you aren’t willing to pay $500 more (depending on available deals) for the Best Performer Zipp 303s, this is the best value – the best performer in this price range.

-So how do they get this kind of performance at 2/3rds the price of the top priced carbon clinchers?
+So how do they get this kind of performance at 1/2 or more of the market price of the top priced carbon clinchers?
 Reynolds is a large shop that makes rims for others as well as themselves so they have a significant volume advantage.
-Along with this, they also appear to follow a multi-tier product line strategy rather than a top of the line, low volume, high margin one like those selling at the highest prices.
+Along with this, they also appear to follow a multi-tier product line strategy rather than a top-of-the-line, low volume, high margin one like those selling at the highest prices.
 The carbon clincher market is a growing segment and Reynolds appears to be going after it at many levels (high-end, mid-priced, outsourced rims, etc.), perhaps each with their own margin targets.
 The result is a Best Value all-around wheel in the Assault SLG.

 With this combination of performance and value, the wheelset is hard to keep in stock.
-Nonetheless, here are the page links for this wheelset at the stores I’ve found have them at the best prices, have them in stock and have top shelf customer satisfaction records as of February 23, 2017: ProBikeKit UK code ITK10, ebay, Westbrook Cycles.
+Nonetheless, here are the page links for this wheelset at the stores I’ve found have them at the best prices, have them in stock and have top shelf customer satisfaction records as of March 17, 2017: ProBikeKit UK code ITK10, Westbrook Cycles, Starbike

 Note: Some stores call this wheelset the Assault rather than the Assault SLG, which is what Reynolds calls it.
 It may indeed be the Assault SLG but I encourage you to double-check that it is before buying it.
 Prior to the redesign in 2014, Reynolds called the predecessor the Assault (no SLG) and the wheelset sported black lettering on a white background.
 There are still some of these last generation Assaults around for sale in stores but they are not the wheels I’m recommending.
 Performance Bike also private labels the older Assault.
 The last generation Assaults are V-profile, deeper rimmed (46mm), narrower width, different resin brake track wheels very different from these.

 Other stores call the 2015 wheelset the Assault Tubeless.
 There aren’t separate tubeless and tube & tire versions of this wheelset.
-It is the Assault SLG which starting with the 2015 model became tubeless ready.
-The 2014 Assault SLGs were not tubeless ready and had a black rim.
-I recommended the 2014 version as well and still do if you don’t want a tubeless wheelset, but they are difficult to find new at this point.
+It is the Assault SLG which became tubeless ready starting with the 2015 model.

 Finally, Reynolds also makes what they call the Assault SLG Disc Brake.
 This wheelset is for bikes with frames and brakes set up for disc brakes.
 They have wider hubs and different spoke configurations.
 They won’t work on a road bike that isn’t set up to run disc brake wheels.
 If you are interested in those, go to my review of that wheelset by clicking on this link.

 Not sure you’re ready to spend in the neighborhood of $2000 for a top performing all-carbon clincher like the Zipp 303?
-Not crazy about less than confident braking and potential warping of some carbon clinchers that you’ve heard about from older generation all-carbon wheelsets?
-Ready to move up from your stock wheels but don’t think your riding skills and speed need or will get you all of the benefits offered by the top performing or mid-priced all-carbon wheels?
+Less confident about adjusting to braking on carbon clinchers or that don’t brake as well as those with alloy brake tracks?Worried about the horror stories you might have heard of older generation all-carbon wheelsets?
+Ready to move up from your stock wheels but don’t think your riding skills and speed need or will get you all of the benefits offered by the top performing or even mid-priced all-carbon wheels?

-I hear these kinds of considerations and have had some myself.
-Fortunately, a hybrid carbon-alloy wheelset is a real alternative that assuages these concerns.
+I hear these kinds of considerations and had some myself before the latest generation of all-carbon wheels came out.
+Fortunately, a hybrid carbon-alloy wheelset is an alternative that assuages some of these concerns.
 Hybrids offer the confident braking you are used to in an aluminum alloy wheel, the rim depth from a carbon overlay to get some aero benefits, and hubs and acceleration as good as many on much higher priced wheels.
-Most run closer to the value-priced carbon all-arounds so can safely improve your performance without zapping your budget.

 The ‘penalties’?
-Most (but not all) carbon-alloy all-around wheels weigh more than the all-carbon all-around clinchers to the point where it is noticeable.
-Few of them come with a rim width or profile designed to provide the improved aero or handling performance of most modern all-carbon wheels.
+Many carbon-alloy all-around wheels weigh more than the all-carbon all-around clinchers of the same depth to the point where it is noticeable when you climb hills.
+The lighter ones don’t have a rim width or profile designed to provide the improved aero, rolling resistance or handling performance of most modern all-carbon wheels.
 And, for some people, anything that isn’t ‘all carbon’ isn’t ‘way cool.’

 From a performance and budget standpoint, I find the carbon-alloy Shimano Dura-Ace WH-9000-C35-CL wheelset the Best Alternative to the all-carbon clincher.
 Available starting the 2013 cycling season, it brakes superbly, better than any of the best all-carbon wheels.
 At a 35mm rim depth, it’s not as aero as the all-carbon all-arounds but a clear step up from the stock wheels and lower profile alloy wheels.
 Also, there is no weight penalty compared to the all-carbon all-arounds.
 It’s also the best carbon-alloy all-around available against the criteria I’ve used to evaluate this category of wheels.